Happy spring, everyone!

-When I see clients taking positive steps in their life, growing, experiencing positive emotions, managing difficult life situations, or having positive relationships in life… I am deeply moved by it…
+When I see clients taking positive steps in their life, growing, managing difficult life situations, or having positive relationships in life… I am deeply moved by it…

 Agape is the term that comes to my mind—an ancient Greek word, describing the highest form of love.
 To be able to provide quality care to clients, offer long-term psychotherapy, help people with financial difficulties… are some of the reasons why I chose private practice in the first place.
 I aspire to keep practicing kindness in my work and in my life.
 I feel grateful that I can call my job my life.